 If you're at a loss for what to say, you can always fall back on sending a favorite meme, Sammann says.
 Pick one that's particularly funny, or one that's a call-back to an inside joke.
 If they've been stressed out lately, they'll definitely appreciate the laugh.

-Coping with stress takes up a lot of energy, so let your partner, family member, or friend know you're well aware of what they're going through, and that you're proud of them, Sammann says.
+Coping with stress is hard and it takes up a lot of energy, so let your partner, family member, or friend know you're well aware of what they're going through and that you're proud of them, Sammann says.
+It sounds so simple but it really can mean a lot.

 If you're worried about your texts sounding too vague or non-committal, Sammann says, come through with a specific way you're able to help.
 Can you pick up a few groceries?
 Walk their dog?
 Drop off their mail?
 Let them know.